 This regional event will focus on engaging further education learners and staff in our North Wales colleges, Grŵp Llandrillo Menai and Coleg Cambria.
 A new partner Actif Gogledd Cymru will be actively supporting the event as the new regional entity for community sport and activity in North Wales.

 The inclusive duathlon provides an opportunity for all learners and staff in FE settings to participate in their first multisport event.
-Previous events have welcomed participants ranging from Independent Learning Skills (ILS) learners enjoying a group activity challenge for the first time.
 Previous events have welcomed participants ranging from Independent Learning Skills (ILS) learners enjoying the challenge of a group activity for the first time through to learners and staff competing at an elite level.

 The duathlon embraces the principles of the ColegauCymru Active Wellbeing Strategy, which looks to help Wales to become a healthier and more active nation.
 The event is designed to encourage participants to improve their wellbeing through engaging in sport and physical activity with their peers, building up resilience and social skills in the process.